 A wonderful lemony margarita cocktail with Limoncello and lemon juice combined with tequila and orange liqueur.
 The Limoncello Margarita Cocktail has great pucker power!

-I’m back with another favorite from the archives.
+I’m back with another favorite from the archives; this Limoncello Margarita Cocktail.
 Quite honestly I had a new cocktail to make but on top of gardening and deck building, this week I added food poisoning.
 I spent Easter Sunday in bed.
 Fun huh?

 I make no bones about my love for margaritas; the truth is I could start a new blog devoted to the margarita.
 There is something about tequila and citrus that just lends itself so beautifully to combinations with every fruit flavor under the sun.
 And I’ve done a lot of them; all starting with my eternal favorite, this basic but amazing BEST Margarita ever!